SunX-1224/Physx-2D/README.md

    * Mitosis
    * Bacteria
    * Worms
-   * Circles (But actually resembles a forest fire through a bug.... kept the bug because it looks cool)
+   * Circles (But actually resembles a forest fire somehow.... kept the bug because it looks cool)

-* Wave Function Collapse Algorithm :
+* Wave Function Collapse :
   * Some idea of quantum mechanics implemented in this engine to do some procedural generation of complex things from simple things
   * *Incomplete* (Backtracking not implemented but still works fine)

 # Others
-A project environment setup system is implemented using premake.
-Build system for windows is up and working, for Linux it is under testing as of now.

 There are many things I did not explained about the engine here.
 Take a look at code or contact me if you want to understand it.

 *Future plans for the project (large or small) are inside .todo file.
 Take a look if you want*